 22. Mar Chiquita

-Puerto Rico is full of beautiful beaches, but this one looks like it is too good to be naturally made.
+Puerto Rico has beautiful beaches, but this one looks too good to be naturally made.
 Mar Chiquita is a natural, crescent-shaped cove almost completely sheltered by rocks, creating a swimming pool-like environment created by the sea.

-Just down the road, you can find some more natural attractions of Manatí.
+Down the road, you can find some more natural attractions of Manatí.
 The Natural Pools of Manatí are tide pools created by the rocks on the shore and are fun to soak in when the waves aren’t too big.
-There’s also La Poza de las Mujeres, another protected cove with soft sand and warm water for swimming.
+La Poza de las Mujeres is another protected cove with soft sand and warm water for swimming.

 23. Casa Bacardí Rum Distillery

-Bacardi was actually a Cuban company by birth, but in the 1960s nearly fell apart when the Cuban government illegally took control of it without buying it.
+Bacardi was actually a Cuban company by birth, but in the 1960s, it nearly fell apart when the Cuban government illegally took control of it without buying it.

-The family behind it was lucky enough to be able to move operations to other parts of the Caribbean and allow the famous spirits brand to continue to grow to worldwide prestige.
+The family behind it was lucky enough to move operations to other parts of the Caribbean and allow the famous spirits brand to grow to worldwide prestige.

 With reservations, you can enjoy their Historical Tour, Rum Tasting Tour, or Mixology Class.
-The distillery is not far from San Juan, and taxis and Ubers are encouraged.
+The distillery is near San Juan, and taxis and Ubers are encouraged.
 You can even take a ferry from across the San Juan harbor.

 24. The Mall of San Juan

-Last but not least, let’s face it, many vacationers like to shop before they head home.
-Whether it’s a rainy day or you don’t mind trading a few beach hours for some retail therapy, The Mall of San Juan should have plenty of options.
+Last but not least, let’s face it: many vacationers like to shop before they head home.
+Whether it’s a rainy day or you don’t mind trading a few beach hours for retail therapy, The Mall of San Juan should have plenty of options.

 The mall is just on the other side of the Teodoro Moscoso Bridge, connecting the Isla Verde and airport area with the south side of the San José Lagoon.
 It’s an easy taxi or Uber ride from the main resort areas of the city or even a quick stop before your flight.